By Kazeem Ugbodaga

 The Governor directed all tertiary institutions in the State to abide by an earlier directive to shut down all public and private schools immediately, and also appealed to operators of bars, night clubs and similar public places to follow the advisory on social distancing.

-He said that social distancing remained the best way to curb the spread of
+He said that social distancing remained the best way to curb the spread of COVID-19in the State.

 He added that operators of high capacity buses would be directed to carry only their maximum sitting capacity of 47 passengers and appealed to residents to desist from sharing fake news, and misinformation as this may cause panic.